Jon Gruden would eliminate instant replay from the NFL, and he isn’t alone

 He saw a missed call on a play involving O.J.
 Simpson that could have been corrected with replay review, and that was just about that.
 Two years later, the league tested replay during seven nationally televised preseason games.
 Until the mid-1980s, though, a replay system was deemed too costly and ineffective.

 But replays, plus the attendant coaching challenges and reviews in New York, slowed the game down to a glacial pace last season, according to critics, robbing it of much of its drama.
-“One of the great things about the NHL,” NBC’s Al Michaels pointed out during an interminable review during the Falcons-Rams playoff game, “is the last two minutes takes about two minutes.”
+“One of the great things about the NHL,” NBC’s Al Michaels pointed out during an interminable review during the Atlanta Falcons-Los Angeles Rams playoff game, “is the last two minutes takes about two minutes.”

 Nor was that his only broadside.
 “I can’t figure out how this can take this long,” he said.
 “You saw it.”
 Even verbose referee Ed Hochuli, now retired, struggled to explain the ruling, prolonging the agony.